Mykonos: History

 The Greek Revolution against the Ottoman Empire broke out in 1821 and Mykonos played an important role, led by the national heroine, Manto Mavrogenous.
 Mavrogenous, a well-educated aristocrat guided by the ideas of the Enlightenment, sacrificed her family's fortune for the Greek cause.
 Greece became an independent state in 1830.
 A statue of her sits in the middle of Manto Mavrogenous square in the main town.

+At the end of February 1884, the British travellers Theodore and Mabel Bent visited the island, ostensibly to witness the traditional funeral lamentations (‘mœrologia’).

 As a result of sailing and merchant activity, the island's economy quickly picked up but declined again during the late 19th century and especially after the opening of the Corinth Canal in 1904 and the First World War at the beginning of the 20th century.
 Many Mykonians left the island to find work in mainland Greece and many foreign countries, especially the United States.

 Tourism soon came to dominate the local economy, owing a lot to the important excavations carried out by the French School of Archaeology, which began work in Delos in 1873.
 Mykonos became popular with international "jet set" tourists in the 1960s.
-In the 70s it was popular spot for Americans to treat as a nude beach, which Americans imagined to be a feature of those natural "far out" Greeks, and then flourished further to become a popular gay tourist destination in the 1980s.
+In the 1970s, it was popular spot for Americans to treat as a nude beach, which Americans imagined to be a feature of those natural "far out" Greeks, and then flourished further to become a popular gay tourist destination in the 1980s.
 By the 2000s, Mykonos had become one of Greece's most expensive islands.
+Mykonos is one of the most popular tourist destinations in Greece, widely known for its beaches, nightlife, and traditional Cycladic architecture.

 Mythology

-In Greek mythology, Mykonos was named after its first ruler, Mykonos (Μύκονος), the son or grandson of the god Apollo and a local hero.
-The island is also said to have been the location of the Gigantomachy, the great battle between Zeus and Giants and where Hercules killed the invincible giants having lured them from the protection of Mount Olympus.
+In Greek mythology, Mykonos was named after its first ruler, Mykonos (Μύκονος), the son of the hero Anius and grandson of the god Apollo.
+The island is also said to have been the location of the Gigantomachy, the great battle between Zeus and Giants and where Heracles killed the invincible giants having lured them from the protection of Mount Olympus.
 According to myth, the large rocks all over the island are said to be the petrified corpses of the giants.

 Geography

 The island has an area of 85.5 km2 and rises to an elevation of 341 m at its highest point.
 It is situated 150 km east of Athens in the Aegean Sea.
-The island features no rivers, but numerous seasonal streams two of which have been converted into reservoirs.
+The island features no rivers but has numerous seasonal streams, two of which have been converted into reservoirs.

 The island is composed mostly of granite and the terrain is very rocky with many areas eroded by the strong winds.
 High quality clay and baryte, which is a mineral used as a lubricant in oil drilling, were mined on the eastern side of Mykonos until the late 1900s.

 It produces 4500 m3 of water daily, by reverse osmosis of sea water in order to help meet the needs of its population and visitors.

 The island has a population of nearly 12,500, most of whom live in the main town of Chora.